-These pumpkin pancakes are the perfect fall breakfast.
+These pancakes are the perfect fall breakfast.
 Stack them up, add your favorite toppings and enjoy!

 Best Pumpkin Pancakes Tips

-My tips and tricks for achieving the best pumpkin pancakes!
+My tips and tricks for achieving the best pancakes!

 - Make sure to use 100% pure pumpkin and not pumpkin pie filling for this recipe.